viraatdas/video-super-resolution/README.md

         sudo apt install ffmpeg
         ```
 Python 3.6 might be required.
 Take a look at [pyenv](https://github.com/pyenv/pyenv) for managing multiple Python versions.
+*Python 3.7.9-amd64 (32 bit python version will not work) was tested and found to work.
+Newer versions of python (>3.10) cannot install the required version of tensorflow.

 ### Installation
+Binary:
+Install the V0 release from the releases section on the github side panel.

+Source code:
 1. Clone the repo
    ```sh
    git clone https://github.com/viraatdas/video-super-resolution.git